sedj601/IkonliIconBrowser/README.md

 # IkonliIconBrowser
  Browse or search Ikonli Icons

- Infomation about Ikonli icons can be found at https://kordamp.org/ikonli/.
+ Information about Ikonli icons can be found at https://kordamp.org/ikonli/.

 # Java/JavaFx Version
  Java 23+